huggingface/transformers/docs/source/main_classes/data_collator.rst

 DataCollators are objects that will form a batch by using a list of elements as input.
 These lists of elements are of the same type as the elements of :obj:`train_dataset` or :obj:`eval_dataset`.

-The base class :class:`~transformers.data.data_collator` can use the default :func:`transformers.data.data_collator.default_data_collator`, which is a function that takes a list of samples from a Dataset as input and collates them into a batch of a dict-like object.
+A data collator will default to :func:`transformers.data.data_collator.default_data_collator` if no `tokenizer` has been provided.
+This is a function that takes a list of samples from a Dataset as input and collates them into a batch of a dict-like object.
 The default collator performs special handling of potential keys:

     - ``label``: handles a single value (int or float) per object
     - ``label_ids``: handles a list of values per object